 No, not all vets can offer veterinary care for fennecs.
 Most vets care for standard companion animals such as cats and dogs.
 If you are considering getting any exotic animal as a pet be sure to check that you live near a vet that cares for exotic companion animals.
 As a pet owner, it is your responsibility to know where to turn when your fennec fox needs medical care.

 Do you have a fennec fox in need of a wellness exam?
 Contact Thomasville Veterinary Hospital Urgent Care + Surgery today.
-Our exotic companion animal veterinarian can help you to provide your fennec with the best possible care.
+We can refer you to a hospital that can provide your fennec fox with the care that they need.

 Looking for a vet in the Thomasville area?